History of Kuwait

-Kuwait is a sovereign state in Western Asia located at the head of the Arabian Gulf.
+Kuwait is a sovereign state in West Asia located at the head of the Persian Gulf.
 The geographical region of Kuwait has been occupied by humans since antiquity, particularly due to its strategic location at the head of the Persian Gulf.
-In the pre-oil era, Kuwait was a regional trade port.
-In the modern era, Kuwait is best known for the Gulf War (1990–1991).
+In the eighteenth and nineteenth centuries, Kuwait contained a prosperous maritime port city known for its regional trade.

 Antiquity

 Mesopotamia

 Following the post-glacial flooding of the Persian Gulf basin, debris from the Tigris–Euphrates river formed a substantial delta, creating most of the land in present-day Kuwait and establishing the present coastlines.
 One of the earliest evidence of human habitation in Kuwait dates back to 8000 BC where Mesolithic tools were found in Burgan.

 During the Ubaid period (6500 BC), Kuwait was the central site of interaction between the peoples of Mesopotamia and Neolithic Eastern Arabia, including Bahra 1 and site H3 in Subiya.
 The Neolithic inhabitants of Kuwait were among the world's earliest maritime traders.
 One of the world's earliest reed-boats was discovered at site H3 dating back to the Ubaid period.
 Other Neolithic sites in Kuwait are located in Khiran and Sulaibikhat.

 Mesopotamians first settled in the Kuwaiti island of Failaka in 2000 B.C.
 Traders from the Sumerian city of Ur inhabited Failaka and ran a mercantile business.
 The island had many Mesopotamian-style buildings typical of those found in Iraq dating from around 2000 B.C.

 Ancient coins found on Failaka Island.

 From 4000 BC until 2000 BC, the bay of Kuwait was home to the Dilmun civilization.
 At its peak, Dilmun may have included Al-Shadadiya, Akkaz, Umm an Namil, and Failaka.